-But just a few months later, Mike's shuffling his feet and has dark circles under his eyes.
+Just a few months later, Mike's shuffling his feet and has dark circles under his eyes.
 The once enthusiastic newbie is now avoiding phone calls and looks like he’s been hit by a bus.
-Before you know it, your whole team is walking around like a bunch of mindless zombies—they’re burned-out.
+Before you know it, your whole team is walking around like a bunch of mindless zombies—they’re burned out.

 Burnout spreads in sales teams like wildfire.
-As a manager, it’s crucial that you identify it early and nip it in the bud.
-If you deal with it proactively, not only do you avoid the huge costs of a high turnover rate, but your dynamite sales team will then set you far above the competition.
+As a manager, you must identify it early and nip it in the bud.
+If you deal with it proactively, you avoid the huge costs of a high turnover rate, and your dynamite sales team will set you far above the competition.

 Psychology shows us that we hate losing—so much that most people avoid even a 50:50 chance at winning.
 What you need to understand as a sales manager is that your reps have to deal with losing on a daily basis to even get a shot at winning.
 And once they get one win, they just put it into a spreadsheet, and move on.